MateusMarinheiro/nix-env-tutorial/nix-shell-tutorial/step6/text.md

 ```

 Finally we need to define which packages we want to include in the development shell.
 This is done inside the `in {...};` section.
-Like the previous step, this example will install *ponysay*,  *nodejs* together with *lolcat* across all systems, by adding them to the *buildInputs* of the *devShell*.
+Like the previous step, this example will install *ponysay* and *nodejs* across all systems, by adding them to the *buildInputs* of the *devShell*.
  ```
 in {
       devShell = forAllSystems (system: